A short break in your visit to the museum!

 From February 22 to June 14, 2022

-The Brussels City Archives and Museums recently held a collection of objects relating to the history of LGBTQIA+* movements and cultures in our capital.
+The Brussels City Archives and Museums held in 2021 a collection of objects relating to the history of LGBTQIA+* movements and cultures in our capital.

 These new acquisitions enrich the heritage and knowledge of the history of Brussels’ queer movement and cultures.